Value is in the eye of the beholder.

 I’ve stayed at a lot of hotels (and cabins) in the area and DreamMore’s quality is exceptional.
 Their rooms are pristine, and everything about the resort feels high-end.

-But the real benefit for the “set it and forget it” type vacationer are the amenities included with a DreamMore stay like onsite restaurants, multiple pools, complimentary TimeSaver passes (with park ticket) and complimentary shuttle service to Dollywood and Splash Country.
+But the real benefit for the “set it and forget it” type vacationer are the amenities included with a DreamMore stay like onsite restaurants, multiple pools, complimentary TimeSaver passes (with park ticket), a bedtime story reading at the fireplace lobby for the kids, complimentary s’mores each night for the fire pit and complimentary shuttle service to Dollywood and Dollywood’s Splash Country water park.

 As anyone who has ever stayed in the Pigeon Forge or Gatlinburg for a great length of time knows, traffic is a nightmare and crowds, are at times, obnoxious.
 During peak seasons, a simple drive down the Spur might take up to a half-hour (or more) just to travel a couple of miles.